johnston9/MS3-Shot-Caller/README.md

    regarding the image sizes.
 See User Base page below for more on that issue.

-4. Lighthouse gave me an accessibility note for the select dropdown trigger on the Add Message page not having a label but it does have one for the outer select so this is a Materialize issue.
+4. Lighthouse gave me an accessibility note for the select dropdown trigger on the Add Message page and the Edit Message page for not having a label.
+There is a label seen for select itself so in using Materialize I am aware this issue will occur..
    See Add Message page below for more on that issue.

-### Sumary of Issues resolved
+### Issues resolved

 1. On first report Lighthouse gave me an accessibility note for the sidenav icon not having a name or label.
    I added 'aria-label="Menu"' and the issue was resolved.